Even though most mistake quinoa as a grain of the gluten-free variety, it is a vegetable seed and a highly nutritious one.

 Quinoa has also gained popularity for the effect it has on one’s blood sugar.
 It is a low glycemic food, and so it exerts minimal blood sugar stress on one’s body.

 Furthermore, its high fiber content aids in slowing the absorption of any other sugars from one’s digestive tract into one’s bloodstream.
-As a matter of fact, during one particular study, it outperformed the other ten Peruvian grains when it comes to managing blood sugar and weight.
+As a matter of fact, during one particular study, it outperformed the other ten Peruvian grains when it comes to managing blood sugar and Eat This not That.

 Interestingly enough, even though this seed maintained healthy blood glucose levels, it also seemed to satiate the one eating it more than rice or wheat.
 At least, according to SEI (Satiating Efficiency Index).